 Smarter than your average smart speaker

 Whether the next HomePod is a smart display or a regular smart speaker, it has the potential to be very clever.
-A newly-uncovered patent shows that Apple has ambitions for its smart speakers to work alongside its rumored Apple VR headsets.
+A newly-uncovered patent shows that Apple has ambitions for its smart speakers to work alongside its rumored Apple MR headset and Apple Glasses.

 The patent describes an audio speaker system that is equipped with additional microphones and depth-sensing cameras.
 In tandem, they’d be able to pinpoint a user’s position in a room, and tailor a 3D audio experience to suit what’s being seen in a virtual reality environment.

 From what we can gather from the patent, a user with one or more HomePods set up could enjoy adaptive and surrounding audio without the need for headphones or on-device speakers like what you see with the Meta Quest headsets.
 Say there’s a virtual cat in your VR experience – walking towards it could increase the volume of its meow from a HomePod Mini, for instance.

 This would also work in two-way communication applications – a user with a similar setup elsewhere could transmit their spatial audio information to another user in VR with the same setup, and both would be able to identify sound coming from the other in 3D space.